KVCC-Java/CIS209-course-info/course-setup.md

     $ git push
     ```

+## Verify the push worked!
-5. The last thing that we strongly recommend you do is to go to the your repository on GitHub to make sure that you can see your solutions.
+The last thing that we strongly recommend you do is to go to the your repository on GitHub to make sure that you can see your solutions.
    Just navigate to your repository and check that your latest commits are on GitHub.

-6. Then go and eat some cinnamon rolls; you've finished the homework assignment.
+Then go and eat some cinnamon rolls; you've finished the homework assignment.

 ## Having problems and need help with your program???
 If you are having problems, follow the steps above to submit the current version of your work.
 Email the instructor explaining what is happening or how you need help and include which assignment you are working on.
 The instructor can then clone your repository, run the code and can leave feedback using GitHub issues.